-EWS associates each window with a unique client session.
-Every EWS window is created by performing a CreateWindow operation on some Session capability.
-Every session has an associated containing window, and the windows created using that Session capability are created as child windows of the session's parent window.
-Client sessions are hierarchical: having created a window W, the holder of a Session capability can create a new SessionCreator capability whose parent window is W. This new SessionCreator can be provided to newly instantiated applications, and effectively defines the context of the root window with respect to that application.
-The SessionCreator can be used by the subortinate application to create new Session capabilities (Figure 3).
+Every EWS window is created by performing a CreateWindow operation on a ClientSession capability.
+Every ClientSession has an associated containing window, and the windows created using that ClientSession are created as child windows of the ClientSession's parent window.
+Client sessions are hierarchical: having created a window W, the holder of a ClientSession capability can create a new ClientSessionCreator capability whose parent window is W. This new ClientSessionCreator can be provided to newly instantiated applications, and effectively defines the root window with respect to that application.
+The ClientSessionCreator can be used to create arbitrary new ClientSession capabilities.

 Operations in one session are not observable by other sessions - not even by parent sessions.
 Input events are delivered to the owning session of the window in which they occur.
-The hierarchical session mechanism allows us to construct graphical shells that appear to contain their applications.
+The parent restriction allows us to construct graphical shells that appear to contain their applications.
 Interactions with these client applications are not be observable by the shell.

-The intermediate SessionCreator provides a mechanism for validating isolation.
-The receiving client is able to perform a test on the SessionCreator capability verifying that it is really a capability to the display server.
-The client is then assured that sessions created using this SessionCreator are exclusively held by the client, and cannot be spied on by the owner of the parent window.
-Similarly, since the parent window owner never possesses the Session capability, the parent cannot create windows that might attempt to deceive input processing directed to the client.
-As seen by the user, the resulting window structure appears entirely normal (Figure 4).2
+The intermediate ClientSessionCreator provides a mechanism authentication.
+The receiving client is able to perform a test on the ClientSessionCreator verifying that it is really a capability to the display server.
+The client is then assured that sessions created using this ClientSessionCreator are exclusively held by the client, and cannot be spied on by the owner of the parent window.
+Similarly, since the parent window owner never possesses the ClientSession window, the parent cannot create windows that might attempt to deceive input processing directed to the client.